 On working on the scripting process and Will Smith’s involvement in the development of ideas, Carnahan had this to say:

 It’s been a pretty centralized process.
 I’ve been writing this thing for the better part of a year.
 And at times, Will and I have discussed this too, it’s nice to drop back and just worry about the directing part of it and have people come to you, so that you don’t burn out completely.
 We know we have to satisfy X, Y, and Z, let me take a shot at this, and see if it comes back and see if you like it, see if it works.
 In that respect, Will’s been wonderful and a lot of fun, and always a willing participant, always welcoming… It’s a constant search for making it better and better and better.
 And I applaud that, that’s a hell of a trait to have, because he could be the other way, like whatever, but that’s not his style.

 Also, good news for fans of un-curtailed stylized violence in film!
-It’s rated R like the first two, probably:
+Bad Boys 3 is rated R like the first two, probably: